respencer/mysqlicious/readme.txt

 MySQLicious
-A del.icio.us to MySQL mirroring tool.
+A Delicious to MySQL mirroring tool.

 For documentation, see http://nanovivid.com/projects/mysqlicious